-Dr Jarrad Lum is a Senior Lecturer in neuropsychology at the Burwood campus.
+Associate Professor Jarrad Lum lectures and researches in neuropsychology at the Burwood campus.
 His particular interest is in how different memory systems in the brain help us learn and process language.
 One area of this research focuses on individuals with “specific language impairment”.
 Individuals with specific language impairment have language problems even though there is no clear cause.
 By understanding how the brain processes language it is hoped we will be in a better position to help these individuals.

 To study memory and language Jarrad uses brain stimulation to modulate different parts of the brain using transcranial direct current stimulation and transcranial magnetic stimulation.
 He also uses MRI to look at which parts of the brain are active during memory and language processing.
 Having these two technologies working in tandem then gives a good idea of what specific parts of the brain are responsible for language and memory usage.

 This work is all the more important because language impairment is something that is widespread in society with 7-10% of the population impacted.
 Especially problematic is that children with language impairment will often also perform poorly in school and suffer from social or other problems.
 Despite the large scope, diagnosis is difficult, as it’s a disability that many people don’t know about.
 Currently there’s no single explanation as to the causes, but using a range of different technologies to study memory and language Jarrad is hoping to improve diagnosis and support.

 His past work has had good results, including research he did in conjunction with the University of Manchester.
 Jarrad was part of one of the first groups to document procedural memory problems in children with language impairment problems.